 Most flea infestations will be apparent around the tail base area although they can spread to the whole body or accumulate around their abdomen.
 Quite often you can see live fleas as well as their dirt (black flecks) and eggs (white flecks).
 Often secondary infections are present due to the self-trauma caused by itching.

-Prevention involves a monthly spot on product such as Advantage, Frontline or Revolution.
+Prevention involves regular application of a product such as Bravecto.
 Curing a flea infestation is a little trickier and must be completed in a holistic fashion otherwise the fleas are likely to return.
 This involves the following steps: